More About Me

 I believe that each costume serves as a vessel, reflecting the character’s past, present, and sometimes even their future, encapsulating their joys, pains, weaknesses, and strengths.

-As a growing theatre artist, I revel in the inherent subjectivity of literature, recognizing that each person brings their own interpretation to the story being told.
-This appreciation translates into a collaborative spirit, where I eagerly seek the perspectives of my collaborators to craft a cohesive production that resonates with everyone involved.
+As a growing theatre artist, I appreciate the subjectivity of literature, recognizing that each person brings their own interpretation to the story being told.
+This appreciation translates into a collaborative spirit, where I eagerly seek the perspectives of my collaborators to craft a cohesive production that resonates with everyone involved.My artistic mission is to continue to refine my style while remaining faithful to the unique requirements and aesthetics of each production.
+I aspire to design costumes that hold meaning and enhance the narrative tapestry of every performance.

 Reviews